Does Writing with Language Models Reduce Content Diversity?: Does writing with LLMs result in more similar essays?

 \subsection{Results}

-\paragraph{Writing with \rlhfacc produces more similar content.} In \Cref{tab:avg_homogenization}, we observe higher corpus homogenization on essays written with \rlhfacc than essays from the other two groups, with $p<0.05$ using an independent samples $t$-test.
-This result holds across both similarity metrics as well as when the essays are compared at the essay level (\Cref{tab:avg_homogenization_app} in \Cref{sec:additional_figs}). \Cref{fig:pairwise_sim} shows the homogenization scores across topics at the key point level using Rouge-L as the similarity metric.\footnote{\Cref{fig:pairwise_sim_es_app} and \Cref{fig:pairwise_sim_kp_app} in \Cref{sec:additional_figs} contain similar plots of the homogenization scores at the essay level and key point level using both Rouge-L and BertScore.} We observe that the \rlhfacc group has a higher median homogenization than other groups on $7$ out of $10$ topics.
-While the effect of model intervention varies across topics, the trend of increased homogenization persists.

-\paragraph{Writing with \llmacc does not increase homogenization.} Although \llmacc and \rlhfacc contribute a similar amount of text and key points to the co-written essays (\Cref{sec:data_levels}), unlike \rlhfacc, \llmacc does not appear to increase the similarity between essays written by different users.
+\paragraph{Writing with \rlhfacc produces more similar content.} The corpus homogenization scores when comparing essays from the three groups at the key point level using Rouge-L are $0.1536$ for \hacc, $0.1578$ for \llmacc and $0.1660$ for \rlhfacc. \rlhfacc exhibit higher corpus homogenization than both other groups to a statistically significant degree as verified with $p<0.05$ on an independent samples $t$-test.
+This result holds across both similarity metrics as well as when the essays are compared at the essay level (\Cref{tab:avg_homogenization_app} in \Cref{sec:additional_figs}). \Cref{fig:pairwise_sim} shows the homogenization scores across topics at the key point level using Rouge-L. \footnote{\Cref{fig:pairwise_sim_es_app} and \Cref{fig:pairwise_sim_kp_app} in \Cref{sec:additional_figs} contain similar plots of the homogenization scores at the essay level and key point level using both Rouge-L and BertScore.} We observe that the \rlhfacc group has a higher median homogenization than other groups on $7$ out of $10$ topics.
+While the effect of model intervention varies across topics, the trend of increased homogenization persists (\Cref{sec:significance_topics_ttest}). \paragraph{Writing with \llmacc does not increase homogenization.} Although \llmacc and \rlhfacc contribute a similar amount of text and key points to the co-written essays (\Cref{sec:data_levels}), unlike \rlhfacc, \llmacc does not appear to increase the similarity between essays written by different users.
 In particular, there is no statistically significant difference between the corpus homogenization score of \llmacc and that of \hacc at the 5\% significance level using an independent samples $t$-test.
 This discrepancy between \rlhfacc and \llmacc suggests that the impact of LLMs on content homogenization is not uniform.
-While \rlhfacc often outperforms \llmacc on benchmarks across a wide range of metrics \cite{liang2022holistic}, our results highlight that this performance boost may come at the cost of creating more homogeneous content in interactive settings.
-As language models are increasingly deployed online, documenting these limitations from a human-centered perspective will inform future work on adapting models with human feedback \cite{casper2023open}.
+While \rlhfacc often outperforms \llmacc on benchmarks across a wide range of metrics \citep{liang2022holistic}, our results highlight that this performance boost may come at the cost of creating more homogeneous content in interactive settings.